hhfg446-cats/meow/README.md

 # cats
  meow
-This program will meow soon, wait for the release (please).
+This program will meow

+please install python and pygame (pip install pygame)